DMM TOC > 100 Retail Letters, Cards, Flats, and Parcels|

-All parcels must be large enough to hold the required delivery address, return address, mailing labels, postage, barcode, endorsements, and other mail markings on the address side of the parcel.
+[5-31-15] All parcels must be large enough to hold the required delivery address, return address, mailing labels, postage, barcode, endorsements, and other mail markings on the address side of the parcel.
+For mailability, all pieces 1/4 inch thick or less must be a minimum of 5 inches in length, 3-1/2 inches in height, and 0.007 inch in thickness.
 No mailpiece may weigh more than 70 pounds or measure more than 108 inches in length and girth combined, except Standard Post, which may not measure more than 130 inches in length and girth combined.
 For parcels, length is the distance of the longest dimension and girth is the distance around the thickest part.
 Lower size or weight standards apply to mail addressed to some APOs and FPOs subject to 703.2.0 and 703.4.0 and for Department of State mail, subject to 703.3.0.
 For additional information on machinable, irregular, and outside parcels see 201.7.0.

 With the exception of USPS-produced Flat Rate Envelopes and Boxes, two or more packages may be mailed as a single parcel, if they are about the same size or shape, if they are securely wrapped or fastened together, and if they do not together exceed the weight or size limits.